fybrik/fybrik/site/docs/contribute/modules.md

 ### Configuration

-Modules receive the parameters that define the configuration needed for the module (such as data aseests, connection endpoints and so on) in the values.yaml of the Helm chart.
+Modules receive the parameters that define the configuration needed for the module (such as data asset connection information, required transformations, and so on) as Helm chart values.
-example of parameters passed and the format for the vaules.yaml can be found in the [Helm chart](#Module-Helm-Chart) section.
+An example of parameters passed and the format for the values.yaml can be found in the [Helm chart](#Module-Helm-Chart) section.

-to read the parameters, most modules define a conf.yaml file that grabs the relevant values defined in the values.yaml, and is copied to the Docker container.
+To read the parameters, most modules define a conf.yaml file that grabs the relevant values defined in the values.yaml, and is copied to the environment of the module container.

 An example of a conf.yaml of the AirByte module can be found [here](https://github.com/fybrik/airbyte-module/blob/main/helm/abm/files/conf.yaml).
 An example of a conif.py file of the AirByte module that reads the parameters can be found [here](https://github.com/fybrik/airbyte-module/blob/main/abm/config.py)

+> **NOTE**: Helm values that are passed to the modules, override the default values defined in the values.yaml file.
+Therefore, to add additional parameters to be passed to the module, it is recommended to use and configure a conf.yaml file, and not to add fields or values to the values.yaml file.

 ### Credential management